huggingface/diffusers/examples/dreambooth/README_sdxl.md

 ## Format compatibility

-You can pass `--output_kohya_format` to additionally generate a state dictionary which should be compatible with other platforms and tools such as Automatic 1111, Comfy, Kohya, etc.
+You can pass `--output_kohya_format` to additionally generate a state dictionary which should be compatible with other platforms and tools such as Automatic 1111, Comfy, Kohya, etc. The `output_dir` will contain a file named "pytorch_lora_weights_kohya.safetensors".